peacecwz/peacecwz/readme.md

 ## Introducing myself

-I'm Baris, idea hacker and trying to build cool stuffs but ho-releaser and this is my public trash.
+I'm Baris, idea hacker and trying to build cool stuffs but who-releaser and this is my public trash.
 If you want to take a look at my private trash, text me

 ## What am I doing?